wgst/ml-gas-surface/docs/adaptive_sampling/clustering.md

 The following sections will include **Python**-based code.

 {: .note }
-The scripts shown below were prepared for H<sub>2</sub> dissociative chemisorption on Cu surface, but could be adjusted for any other system.
+The scripts shown below were prepared for H<sub>2</sub> dissociative chemisorption on Cu surface but could be adjusted for any other system.

 # Initialization
 ## Importing packages and loading high-error structures